Laboratory testing services

 Read more

-Microplastics in natural water or wastewater with the micro-Raman method
+Microplastics in natural water or wastewater with FTIR or Raman

-Determination of microplastics in wastewater using Raman spectroscopy.
-The results of the analysis will specify different types of polymers by size, for example, 1–50 µm, 50–100 µm, 100–500 µm, and >500 µm.
-This analysis is suitable for typical wastewater samples.
-Please note that natural waters are handled as wastewater due to the possible presence of solid particles in the samples.
-The analysis can be adapted to special water matrices (process water, industrial water, etc.), but this may incur extra costs.
+Determination of microplastics in water samples with higher particulate loads with microspectroscopic methods.
+Generally, µFTIR is the preferred method for these matrices.
+Please discuss with a testing expert if you're interested in analysis with the µRaman method.
+The results will specify different types of polymers by size, for example, 10–50 µm, 50–100 µm, 100–500 µm, and >500 µm.
+This analysis is suitable for water samples with relatively high particulate loads, such as typical wastewater and environmental/natural waters.
+The analysis can be adapted to special water matrices (process water, industrial water, samples with very high particle loads or fibers, etc.), but this may incur extra costs.

 390 €